Some fan favorites plus recommendations from Runner’s World

 Asics Gel Venture & Kayano - Mild pronation support

-Brooks Beast - Ideal for significant pronators
+Beast - Ideal for significant pronators

 Hoka One One Clifton - Soft, smooth ride